-St Francis NS Facebook Page for parents – a closed group administered by our Parent’s Association
+St Francis NS Facebook Page for parents – a closed group administered by our School staff and our Parent’s Association

 Jascom Consulting Limited is a Dundalk based award winning digital studio specialising in web design and run by a parent of St Francis NS.
 We are very grateful for his help in putting together this website!